blindpandas/bookworm/readme.md

 ### Telegram channel

-The [Telegram channel](https://t.me/bookworm_news) will be dedicated to publishing new features, changes and fixes will be posted.
+The [Telegram channel](https://t.me/bookworm_news) will be dedicated to publishing new features, changes and fixes.
 All discussions will continue in the main group and files will also be available for download from the main group.

 ## License

-**Bookworm** is copyright (c) 2019-2023 Blind Pandas Team.
+**Bookworm** is copyright (c) 2019-2024 Blind Pandas Team.
 It is licensed under the [GNU General Public License](https://github.com/blindpandas/bookworm/blob/master/LICENSE).